 Genuine words of knowledge and prophetic utterances can stir the heart of the Church, but the gospel gives you a rock to stand on when the storms of life suddenly rage around and underneath you.
-Authentic prophetic ministry always stirs you to go after God with all your heart, as Paul Cain used to say, to make Jesus the magnificent obsession of your heart.
+Authentic prophetic ministry always stirs you to go after God with all your heart, to make Jesus the magnificent obsession of your heart.

 In Christ, guilt is gone, shame is removed and the righteousness of Christ has been imputed to us.

 When we look back on our lives and up towards God and with an understanding of the good news of the gospel and what Jesus accomplished for us on the Cross we realise that our sins have been forgiven and we are reconciled to God.
 Guilt is gone, shame is removed, and the righteousness of Christ has been imputed to us.
 We are holy.
 We sin, but we are no longer sinners.
 Our new default position is that we are the righteousness of God in Christ!
 Everything has changed!

 A few questions

 The learning curve for all of this is immense.
 What shall separate us from the love of God?
 How far is the East from the West?
 How new is a new creation?
 If you are seated with Christ in heavenly places, what does the world look like?
 There is so much to learn, but look at what you have already learned – it is an immense learning curve!